Igaigasuru/EXPRESSCLUSTER/HA DBMS Demo Toolkit (PostgreSQL).md

 		display_errors = Off
 		```
 1. Change Apache setteings to use enable php on Apache Web server.
-	1. Edit the "httpd.conf" as the below:
+	1. Edit the "C:\Apache24\conf\httpd.conf" as the below:
 		```bat
 		Listen 127.0.0.1:80